Natural Remedies for Itchy Skin All Over

 Why Am I Itching?

 You’re trying to fall asleep and there’s that irritating sensation on your back.
 You’re seated at your desk and there it is again, this time on your arms.
 You’re eating dinner and you feel that incessant itching all over your body.
 You think to yourself: why am I itching?
-That’s a very good question and it may have more than one right answer.
+That’s a very good question and there may be more than one right answer to your itchy rashes.

 To start with, itchy skin - also known as pruritus - could be a sign of dry skin.
 This is one reason why many people experience a heightened itching sensation during the winter when the air is cooler and humidity levels are lower.
 You may also notice that you feel itchier after a hot shower.
 This is because prolonged exposure to water, especially hot water, has a tendency to further dry out the skin by stripping it of its protective oils.